 Are you thinking about becoming a guest blogger as a way to increase your company’s visibility, attract more customers, or improve your site’s authority?
 If so, you’re in the right place.
-This complete guide to guest blogging was created to help you learn how to find, contact, and write for blogs in your industry.
+This complete guide to guest blogging was created to help you learn how to guest post by finding, contacting, and writing for blogs in your industry.

 Although community-powered websites and blogs have been around for many years, guest blogging may still very well be in its infancy.
 Contributing a post to an authoritative website in your industry can not only be beneficial for that site, if they’re struggling to come up with enough content, but also for you.
 The exposure and interest that a guest post brings can be fantastic for businesses or individuals in need of a little marketing boost.

 Earlier this year, Google’s Matt Cutts declared guest blogging for SEO (that is, search engine optimization) dead, saying:

 If you’re using guest blogging as a way to gain links, you should probably stop.

 Why?
 Because over time it’s become a more and more spammy practice.

 … but guest blogging for visibility, leads, connections, and even just for the sheer thrill of seeing your name on other websites are all still valid, and probably always will be, unless Google decides to start issuing penalties for fun and profitability or something.

 In fact, Cutts, later added this to his original post: